Table of Contents

 I’ll go ahead and edit branch ‘testing’ with a change in the text file as follows, and I’ll commit this change.
 You can run

-git commit -a to commit all the unstaged files and commit them with the same command.
+to commit all the unstaged files and commit them with the same command.

 Here you can find some best practices for branching: Git Branching Model